In 7 years of talking about social media, I have never thought that I would be the one to say, “There is too much

 My first exposure to the Kony2012 campaign was when I read a headline in my Google Alerts that basically said a new social media campaign was about to be launched and I should not believe it.
 I did not read any further.
 Then my friends on Facebook started posting the video and expressing their heartfelt support for the campaign.
 I even learned that one of my connections was actually from Uganda and had first-hand experiences with warlords.
 I thought back to the initial report that warned me to ignore this campaign and made a mental note to do more research.
 Then my teenage son came home and told me about the campaign.
 As we talked about it I mentioned the headline I read that said to ignore the campaign.
 He explained to me that everything, even a good campaign such as this, will have haters.
 Haters are gonna hate.
 The hater’s side of the story is there is nothing we can do, or it is not our problem and so forth.
 Typical apathy.
 I made another mental note to look into the campaign.

 This morning my 11-year-old son was on my laptop.
 When I was finally able to win the custody battle for my Mac I noticed that my son had not logged off the chat he was having with another 5th grader about the Kony video.
 At this point, I knew I had to look into this.

 But before I began my Kony research I decided to go through my Daily Google Alerts.
 My alerts were full of articles about the Kony2012 campaign.
-Most about how well the campaign has been executed.
+Mostly of how well the campaign has been executed.
 Social Media Today had a great post titled Ripoff or Revolution? which pointed out Grant Oyston’s Tumblr account which was asking good questions about the Kony2012 campaign.

 Then I came across the post How Kony2012 gets it wrong.
 There are a lot of good questions being asked about motives, message, and facts.